-Limalimo Lodge founders specifically chose the hotel location in the area that was not gaining profits from the tourism.
+Limalimo Lodge founders specifically chose the hotel location in an area that was not gaining profits from tourism.
 Away from the established hiking routes, a piece of land with stunning views of the mountains was just waiting to become the home of Limalimo Lodge.
-Since 2016, this unique hotel is the luxurious gateway to exploring the national park, with the responsible approach to the environment, local employment and development.
+Since 2016, this unique hotel is the luxurious gateway to exploring the national park, with a responsible approach to the environment, local employment, and development.

 Waking up au naturel

 Located on 10 hectares of land on the edge of the dramatic Simien escarpment, twelve en-suite rooms are scattered around the site, just enough to provide privacy for all the guests.
-The massive windows are floor to ceiling after all, which does secure a very green backdrop to waking up.
+The massive windows are floor-to-ceiling after all, which does secure a very green backdrop to waking up.
 From your room, you might even see the unusual Gelada monkeys enjoying their breakfast in the large acacia trees.
-The lack of TV set in the room is adequately replaced with this live version of National Geographic channel happening just in front of your eyes!
+The lack of a TV set in the room is adequately replaced with this live version of the National Geographic channel happening just in front of your eyes!

-Rooms are spacious and simple.
-The comfortable Hypnos mattresses, approved by the Brittish royalties, were flown from the UK.
-This is an exception to the rule: the local suppliers provided the most of the materials for the lodge!
-For instance, disadvantaged women in Wolleka village produced the very special twin sinks for the bathrooms!
+The rooms are spacious and simple.
+The comfortable Hypnos mattresses, approved by the British royalties, were flown from the UK.
+This is an exception to the rule: the local suppliers provided most of the materials for the lodge!
+For instance, disadvantaged women in Wolleka village produced very special twin sinks for the bathrooms!
 Accompanied by handmade Calendula soap and Sun-heated water, your morning wash routine can hardly get more environment-friendly than that!

 The villagers are employees in the lodge, but they are also the ones who built it, respecting the rural traditions and using the most sensitive green technology at the same time.
-They constructed the houses of locally collected rammed soil, eucalyptus wood, and thatch!
-Solar-powered smart lightening illuminates the pathways to your room at night.
-With living roofs, renewable energy sources and reusing of the wastewater, Limalimo Lodge reduces the environmental impact of your luxurious stay to a minimum.
+They constructed houses of locally collected rammed soil, eucalyptus wood, and thatch!
+Solar-powered smart lighting illuminates the pathways to your room at night.
+With living roofs, renewable energy sources, and reusing of the wastewater, Limalimo Lodge reduces the environmental impact of your luxurious stay to a minimum.
 If you want to add up to it, you can always buy some authentic and unique local products from the small hotel gift shop!